Converting XML Carrier Invoices to pandas DataFrames: Production Debugging & Scaling Guide

 Diagnosing the Ingestion Failure

-The primary failure mode occurs when an ETL job attempts to ingest a multi-GB batch of carrier XML files using DOM-based parsers.
+The primary failure mode occurs when an ETL job ingests a multi-GB batch of carrier XML files using DOM-based parsers.
 The parser loads the entire document tree into memory, applies default namespace handling, and incorrectly flattens nested <ChargeLine> or <Accessorial> elements.
 The resulting DataFrame exhibits misaligned columns, duplicated invoice headers, or missing ProNumber, SCAC, Weight, and RateBasis fields.
 When these malformed records hit the rate contract automation layer, mismatched accessorial codes trigger false overcharges, and downstream reconciliation scripts fail with silent data loss.

 Root Cause Analysis